EmiRoberti77/jest_intro/README.md

 .only Modifier

     •	Focuses only on the specified test suite, skipping others.
-    •	Example:

 ```javascript
 describe.only("testing StringUtil class", () => { ... });